ruhan-p/Map-Making-App-Reloaded/README.md

 - Larger tags for easier clicking by moving the edit button to the right-click menu
 - When adding tags to locations, clicking anywhere on the tag will add it (instead of the small "+" button)
 - Tag count moved to a small badge in the corner of each tag for less confusion
+- Notifications to inform users of certain actions

 #### Early Beta Features:
 - Randomized terrain generation for map cards on the homepage, allowing users to distinguish maps by their general landscape